grok-rv/terraform-aws-secure-webapplication/README.md

 <h1>Hellow world! this web application built on AWS using terraform</h1>

-Check the result on load balancer dns
+Repeat the same on other private ec2 vm 10.123.4.22 Check the result on load balancer dns
 ------------------------------------------
 copy and paste load balancer dns aws-alb-1824120787.us-east-1.elb.amazonaws.com in a browser to view the result